-Andrew McCoomb practises commercial and civil litigation with a focus on shareholder and contract disputes, antitrust litigation and intellectual property matters.
-He acts for companies in the financial services, technology, pharmaceutical, energy and transport sectors, representing both large corporations and start-ups.
+Andrew McCoomb practises complex commercial litigation, with a focus on shareholder and contract disputes, securities matters, antitrust litigation and intellectual property matters.
+He regularly acts for companies in the technology, financial services and transport sectors ranging from start-ups to multinationals.

-While in law school, Mr. McCoomb was selected to represent Dalhousie at the McKelvey/Sopinka Cup Moot Court Competition, and received the Robert E. Bamford Memorial Award as the graduating student who best combined academic excellence with a commitment to the law school community.
+While in law school, Andrew received the Robert E. Bamford Memorial Award as the graduating student who best combined academic excellence with a commitment to the law school community.

 J.D., Dalhousie University, 2011